jgruselius/bravo-protocols/README.md

 The repository provides means to backup, track versions and share these protocols through a easily accessible resource.
 The repo is maintained by [Joel Gruselius](mailto:joel.gruselius@scilifelab.se).

 #### Versions
-There are two main branches of the repository:
+There are currently three maintained branches of the repository:
 - *master* &mdash; contains all files including protocols under development
-- *production* &mdash; only maintains validated protocols.
+- *production* &mdash; only contains validated protocols.
+- *hal* &mdash; protcols made or modified for the standalone Bravo system

 ### Installation
 Clone the desired branch of the repository and place the files and folders of the resulting `bravo-protocols/` into `VWorks Workspace/`.
 Note that for many protocols the appropriate device files are required under `VWorks Workspace/Device Files/`.
 Also, the associated labware and liquid class entries are required in the Windows registry.